Azure/AzureStor/README.md

 # copying files from another storage account, by appending a SAS to the URL(s)
 sas <- "?sv=...."
 files <- paste0("https://srcstorage.blob.core.windows.net/container/file", 0:9, ".csv", sas)

-# for blob multicopy, a missing 'dest' arg will copy to the root directory
 multicopy_url_to_storage(cont, files)
 ```